bluefoxlee/TwANWS/README.md

 This integration is based on MetOffice to develop.

+This integration is forked from [tsunglung](https://github.com/tsunglung/TwANWS)'s excellent work.

+As aviation weather integrations are relatively niche, I maintain this fork with a few minor modifications tailored to my personal use, with some assistance from AI.

 ## Install

 You can install component with [HACS](https://hacs.xyz/) custom repo: HACS > Integrations > 3 dots (upper top corner) > Custom repositories > URL: `tsunglung/TwANWS` > Category: Integration